Amor Perfeito

-Amor Perfeito is an upcoming Brazilian telenovela produced and broadcast by TV Globo, that will premiere on 20 March 2023.
-Inspired by José María Sánchez-Silva's 1953 novel Marcelino, pan y vino, the telenovela is written by Duca Rachid, Júlio Fischer and Elisio Lopes Jr. It will star Camila Queiroz, Diogo Almeida, Mariana Ximenes and Thiago Lacerda.
+Amor Perfeito (English: Perfect Love) is a Brazilian telenovela produced and broadcast by TV Globo, that aired from 20 March to 22 September 2023.
+Inspired by José María Sánchez-Silva's 1953 novel Marcelino, pan y vino, the telenovela is written by Duca Rachid, Júlio Fischer and Elisio Lopes Jr. It stars Camila Queiroz, Diogo Almeida, Mariana Ximenes and Thiago Lacerda.